opsone-ch/documentation/services/website.rst

 At the moment, only TYPO3 CMS 4.5 and 6.2 are available.
 For TYPO3 CMS 7.x, see seperate type below.

-\*\* Hint: \*\* please note that some versions may not be fully compatible with your PHP / MySQL / Nginx version.
-Please contact our support before using it.
+.. note:: please note that some older TYPO3 versions may not be fully compatible with this generation

 typo3cmsv7
 ^^^^^^^^^^